-Under its current organizational structure, the Company has acted quickly and decisively on numerous occasions to seek Board approval and facilitate the successful completion of strategic acquisitions of oil and gas properties and a publicly traded oil and gas company, transactions involving acquisitions and dispositions of other assets, joint venture transactions and significant capital-raising transactions during difficult market conditions.
+Under its current organizational structure, the Company has acted quickly and decisively on numerous occasions to seek Board approval and facilitate the successful completion of strategic acquisitions of oil and natural gas properties, including the recent acquisition of Dynamic Offshore Resources, LLC, transactions involving acquisitions and dispositions of other assets, and joint venture, royalty trust and other significant capital-raising transactions during changing and unpredictable market conditions.
 The Board believes these outstanding results were facilitated, in large part, by Mr. Ward's ability to serve as an effective bridge between the Board and management, providing the Board with a thorough understanding of the Company and its business and fostering an open dialogue between the Board and senior management.
 In addition, the Board believes that by holding both of these roles, Mr. Ward has been able to give the Company united leadership for executing strategic initiatives and meeting challenges.

 The Board does not believe that the Company's leadership structure would be enhanced appreciably by splitting the roles of Chairman and Chief Executive Officer at this time.
 The Board follows sound corporate governance practices to ensure its independence and effective functioning, as described in detail below.
-Most importantly, except for Mr. Ward, the Board is composed entirely of directors determined to be "independent."
+Most importantly, except for Mr. Ward, the Board is composed entirely of independent directors.
 The independent directors meet in a scheduled executive session without Mr. Ward present at every regular meeting of the Board.
 In addition, each of the Board's committees is composed entirely of independent directors, which means that oversight of critical issues such as the integrity of the Company's financial statements, Chief Executive Officer and senior management compensation, and Board evaluation and selection of directors is entrusted to independent directors.